Transparent Networks for Multivariate Time Series: Experiments

 \subsection{Comparison with baselines}

-\tableautorefname~\ref{tab:performance} shows the predictive performances of the experimental models.
+Table~\ref{tab:performance} shows the predictive performances of the experimental models.
 We report mean scores and standard deviations over five different random seeds.
-For the forecasting datasets, we evaluate $R^2$ scores.
+For the regression datasets, we evaluate $R^2$ scores.
 For the binary classification datasets, we assess the area under the receiver operating characteristic curve (AUROC).
 For the multi-class classification datasets, we measure accuracy.
-We highlight the best-performing model in \textbf{bold} and \underline{underline} the second-best model.
-Since the tabular models cannot handle time series, they only take $\textbf{x}_t$ to produce $y_t$.
+We highlight the best-performing model in \textbf{bold} and \underline{underlined} the second-best model.
+Since the tabular models cannot handle time series, they only take $\textbf{x}_T$ to produce $y_T$.

-On the Energy and Heartbeat datasets, which are small in size, our GATSM demonstrates the best performance, indicating strong generalization ability.
+On the Energy and Heartbeat datasets, which have small sample sizes, our GATSM demonstrates the best performance, indicating strong generalization ability.
 EBM, XGBoost, and Transformer struggle with overfitting on the Energy dataset.
 For the Mortality and Sepsis datasets, there is no significant performance difference between tabular and time series models, nor between black-box and transparent models.
-This suggests that these two healthcare datasets lack significant temporal patterns and feature interactions.
-It is likely that seasonal patterns are hard to detect in medical data, and the patient's current condition already encapsulates previous conditions, making historical data less crucial.
-Since these datasets contain variable-length time series, the performance of NATM, which can only handle fixed-length time series, is not available.
+This suggests that these two datasets lack significant temporal patterns and feature interactions.
+It is likely that seasonal patterns are hard to detect in medical data, and the patients' current condition already encapsulates previous conditions, making historical data less crucial.
+Since these datasets contain variable-length time series, the performances of NATM, which can only handle fixed-length time series, is not available.
 On the Rainfall, AirQuality, LSST, and NATOPS datasets, the time series models significantly outperform the tabular models, indicating that these datasets contain important temporal patterns that tabular models cannot capture.
 Additionally, the black-box models outperform the transparent models, suggesting that these datasets have higher-order feature interactions that transparent models cannot capture.
 Nevertheless, GATSM is the best model within the transparent model group and performs comparably to Transformer.
-Overall, GATSM achieved the best average rank in the experiments, followed by the Transformer, indicating GATSM's superiority.
-Additional experiments on model throughput and an ablation study on the basis functions are presented in \appendixautorefname~\ref{sec:additional_experiments}.
+This result implies that GATSM effectively captures the effects of input features and temporal patterns while maintaining transparency.
+Overall, GATSM achieved the best average rank in the experiments, followed by the Transformer, highlighting GATSM's robustness.